InconceivableVizzini/interjs/doc/api.md

 `Interpolation.interpolate(properties, duration, easing=Maths.NoEasing, interpolation=Maths.lerp)`

 Constructs a new keyframe for the desired interpolation.
-Calling this method multiple times will continue to push new kewframes onto the current interpolation.
+Calling this method multiple times will continue to push new keyframes onto the current interpolation.
 Once the current active keyframe reaches 100% progress through its motion, the next keyframe will become active.

 `Interpolation.keyframe()`